Home > Best Time to Visit Portugal

 - Peregrinação de Fátima: In 1917, three shepherd children claimed to have seen an apparition of the Virgin Mary six times in the town of Fátima, and hundreds of thousands of believers make a pilgrimage to the site each year.
 The largest pilgrimage takes place annually on May 13 to commemorate the anniversary of the first apparition.

-- ARCO Lisboa: An international contemporary art fair held over four days in mid-May, May 16 to 19 in 2019, ARCO Lisboa brings together both renowned and emerging artists as well as 40 international galleries.
+- ARCO Lisboa: An international contemporary art fair held over four days in mid-May, ARCO Lisboa brings together both renowned and emerging artists as well as 40 international galleries.

 Portugal in June

 - National Day: Also known as Dia de Camões and celebrated on June 10, National Day commemorates the death of Portuguese poet Luís Vaz de Camões, one of Portugal’s most influential literary figures, and celebrates Portuguese history and culture.
 Public transportation will be limited and many businesses closed, although most shops and attractions in main cities like Lisbon and Porto will be open.